-Taxpayers Benefitting: Over 80 companies that participate in the development of hydrogen and fuel cell technology.
+Taxpayers Benefitting: At least ten hydrogen and fuel cell original equipment manufacturers.

 Aircraft

 1. Flyable aircraft

 Description: Sales of and the storage, use or other consumption, by a manufacturer of aircraft located in this state, of flyable aircraft complete with necessary equipment and modifications sold to persons taking delivery and using such aircraft as certificated or licensed carriers of persons or property in interstate or foreign commerce under authority of the laws of the United States or any foreign government, or sold to any foreign government for use by such government outside of this state, or sold to persons who are not residents of this state and who will not use such aircraft in this state otherwise than in the removal of such aircraft from this state.